Welcome to South Leith Parish Church

 Our parish minister, Rev. Iain May, has been with us since March 2012.
 Iain was born and brought up in Penicuik.

 Iain is passionate advocate of the many social and economic issues that face too many of Leith’s residents.
-Iain chairs the NE Foodbank and also the new Water of Leith Credit Union.
-Both these are using the many skills and talents that can be found within the congregations and wider community in Leith and Iain sees a large part of his ministry as encouraging those with these talents to make life better for all in Leith.
+Iain chairs the NE Foodbank and also using his banking, financial and business skills help set up Castle Community Bank which aims to offer accessible and affordable savings and loans products to all in the Leith community.
+Both these initiatives are using the many skills and talents that can be found within the congregations and wider community in Leith and Iain sees a large part of his ministry as encouraging those with these talents to make life better for all in Leith.

 Iain has an office right in the centre of our church activities, in the church hall on Henderson Street.
 If you want to chat to him about church life or life in general in Leith, he will be happy to spend some time with you and share a cup of coffee or tea in the busy Perc U café in the church halls.